wmcadigital/wmn-design-system/src/www/pages/components/loader/index.njk.md

 ### When to use it?

 - When you are calling an API
-- In there area of the page that the action is occurring
+- In the area of the page that the action is occurring
 - Example: within a search box

 {# When not #}